Our Journals

 Experiments dealing with plants and plant materials

 Experiments dealing with all plants, including the collection of plant material, must comply with institutional, national, or international guidelines.
 Field studies should be conducted in accordance with local legislation, and the manuscript should include a statement specifying the appropriate permissions and/or licenses.
 Voucher specimens must be deposited in a public herbarium or other public collection providing access to deposited material.
-Information on the voucher specimen and who identified it must be included in the manuscriptmedicine.
+Information on the voucher specimen and who identified it must be included in the manuscript.

 Experiments dealing with Animals

 Experimental research on vertebrates or any regulated invertebrates must comply with institutional, national, or international guidelines, and where available should have been approved by an appropriate ethics committee.
-The fundamental principles to adhere to when conducting research in animals is outlined under IACUC Central (https://www.aalas.org/iacuc).A statement detailing compliance with relevant USA guidelines must be included in the manuscript.
+The fundamental principles to adhere to when conducting research in animals is outlined under IACUC Central (https://www.aalas.org/iacuc).
+A statement detailing compliance with relevant USA guidelines must be included in the manuscript.
 If a study has been granted an exemption from requiring ethics approval, this should also be detailed in the manuscript (including the name of the ethics committee that granted the exemption and the reasons for the exemption).
 Manuscripts will not be reviewed if the in-house editor considers that the research has not been carried out within an appropriate ethical framework of Animal Use and Care.

 Experiments dealing with Human Subjects

 Research involving human participants, human material, or human data, must have been performed in accordance with the Declaration of Helsinki (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/) and must have been approved by an appropriate institutional review board.
 A statement detailing this, including the name of the ethics committee and the reference number where appropriate, must appear in all manuscripts reporting such research.
 If a study has been granted an exemption from requiring ethics approval, this should also be detailed in the manuscript (including the name of the ethics committee that granted the exemption).
-Manuscripts will not be reviewed if the in-house editorconsiders that the research has not been carried out within an appropriate ethical framework.
+Manuscripts will not be reviewed if the in-house editor considers that the research has not been carried out within an appropriate ethical framework.

 Research involving human participants, informed consent to participate in the study must be obtained from participants (or their parent or legal guardian in the case of minors) and a statement to this effect should appear in the manuscript.
 Consent must be obtained for all forms of personally identifiable data including biomedical, clinical, and biometric data.
 Documentary evidence of consent must be supplied if requested.